 \section{Introduction}

-The electric current generation under uniform light illumination, called photocurrent, have been extensively studied in optoelectronic physics.\cite{fridkin2001bulk,dai2023recent,spanier2016power,de2017quantized,rees2020helicity,yuan2014generation,fei2021p,hong2013optical,silva2019high,chan2021giant,de2020difference} Recently, the photocurrent phenomena in solids, such as bulk photovoltaic effect (BPVE, also called photogalvanic effect - PGE), second- and third-harmonic generation (SHG and THG) and sum-/difference-frequency generation, have drawn much attention in the research fields of condense matter physics, opto-electronics, opto-spintronics, material science, etc. For example, quantized circular photogalvanic effect (CPGE), whereby circular polarized light generates a helicity-dependent photocurrent, in Weyl semimetals were predicted\cite{de2017quantized} and observed\cite{rees2020helicity}.
-Spin--valley-coupled CPGE and its electric control was realized in WSe$_{2}$.\cite{yuan2014generation} Robust pure spin photocurrent was predicted in several materials.\cite{fei2021p,xu2021pure} Electrically and broadband tunable third-harmonic generation was realized in graphene.\cite{soavi2018broadband}
+The electric current generation under uniform light illumination, known as photocurrent, has been extensively studied in opto-electronic physics.\citep{fridkin2001bulk,dai2023recent,spanier2016power,de2017quantized,rees2020helicity,yuan2014generation,fei2021p,hong2013optical,silva2019high,chan2021giant,de2020difference} Recently, the photocurrent phenomena in solids, such as bulk photovoltaic effect (BPVE, also called photogalvanic effect - PGE), second- and third-harmonic generation (SHG and THG) and sum-/difference-frequency generation, have drawn much attention in the research fields of condensed matter physics, opto-electronics, opto-spintronics, material science, etc. For example, quantized circular photogalvanic effect (CPGE), whereby circularly polarized light generates the helicity-dependent photocurrent, was predicted\citep{de2017quantized} in Weyl semimetals and later observed\citep{rees2020helicity}.
+Spin--valley-coupled CPGE and its electric control were realized in WSe$_{2}$.\citep{yuan2014generation} Robust pure spin photocurrent was predicted in several materials.\citep{fei2021p,xu2021pure} Electrically and broadband tunable third-harmonic generation was realized in graphene.\citep{soavi2018broadband}

-In this work we focus on the photocurrent under weak fields, since such conditions are usually satisfied in the studies of BPVE and low-order harmonic generation (LHG) and are preferred for the related low-power optical device applications.
+In this work we focus on the photocurrent under weak fields, since the weak-field condition is typically satisfied in the studies of BPVE and low-order harmonic generation (LHG) and is preferred for related low-power optical devices.
 Moreover, the weak-field photocurrent measurements are invaluable in detecting materials' properties such as topological and spin ones.
-This is because the weak-field photocurrent is simply the product of electric fields and optical susceptibilities, and the latter are a class of materials' properties determined by band structure, Berry connections, spin-orbit coupling, the scattering strength, etc.
+This is because the weak-field photocurrent results from the product of electric fields and optical susceptibilities, and the latter are a class of materials' properties determined by band structure, Berry connection, spin-orbit coupling, scattering strength, etc.